gabrielhsp/gabrielhsp/README.md

 My name is Gabriel Henrique.
 I'm working as a software developer since 2013 and as an iOS Developer since 2019.

-- 🔭 I’m currently working on [@Netshoes](https://github.com/netshoes)
+- 🔭 I’m currently working on [C6 Bank](https://www.c6bank.com.br/)
-- 🌱 I’m currently learning Swift, SwiftUI, Combine and Mobile Application Development
+- 🌱 I’m currently learning Swift, SwiftUI and Mobile Application Development
 - 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/gabrielhsp/)
 - ⚡ Fun fact: I imitate voices from some famous persons in Brazil, such as Faustão.